saqemlas/sls-edge-custom-domain-http-api/README.md

 With that said, HTTP APIs are still in beta and have several limitations:

-- no integration with other AWS services
+- No integration with other AWS services
 - Fewer configuration options
 - No support for Usage plans and API Keys as with REST APIs.
 - No wildcard subdomains